 Technical indicators are statistical measurement tools associated with technical analysis - a branch of market analysis that leverages historic price data.
 Drawing from a range of different data points, indicators can provide insights into the strength of a trend, trading volume, and momentum.
 Examples of crypto indicators include Exponential Moving Averages, the Relative Strength Index (RSI), and the MACD.

 Importantly, the application of technical indicators can help to predict the future price movement of bitcoin, which can help investors identify the ideal time to buy.
-Alongside technical indicators, chart patterns are another useful tool that can help investors identify optimum times to buy.
+Alongside technical indicators, chart patterns on crypto pairs are another useful tool that can help investors identify optimum times to buy.
 Split into continuation and reversal patterns, the arrangement of a price chart can create patterns that can then be used to infer what price might do next.

 Should I Buy Bitcoin Low And Sell High?